by Carrie Starks (SHS)

-Anne Moody is a well-known contemporary black native Mississippi author.
-She has written biographical works depicting life in Mississippi and the struggles of black people in the South.
-Many people can relate to her style of writing.
-Her books help people understood what life was like in the South before and during the civil rights movement.
+Anne Moody is a well-known, black Mississippi author.
+She has written an autobiographical work depicting life in Mississippi and the struggles of black people in the South.
+Her books help people understand what life was like in the segregated South before and during the civil rights movement.

-Anne Moody was born in Wilkinson County, Mississippi on September 15, 1940 to Fred and Elnire (Williams) Moody.
-She attended Natchez Junior College and completed her education at Tougaloo College.
-Moody married Austin Stratus and had one child named Sascha.
-In 1969, Anne's marriage ended in divorce.
+Anne Moody was born Essie Mae Moody in Wilkinson County, Mississippi, on September 15, 1940, to Fred and Elnire (Williams) Moody.
+She attended Natchez Junior College from 1959 through 1961 and completed her education with a B. S. degree in 1964 at Tougaloo College in Jackson.
+While at Tougaloo, Moody became active in the Civil Rights Movement.
+She married Austin Stratus and had one child named Sascha.
+In 1969, but the marriage ended in divorce.

 Anne Moody was born in Mississippi on September 15, 1940, in Wilkinson County, Mississippi.
 She was the oldest of nine children born to Fred and Elnire Moody.
 As a child, she attended segregated schools where she made A’s and B’s throughout her years of school.
 In order to keep food on the table and clothes on her family members’ backs, she cleaned houses.

 In 1964 she carried her civil rights activities north to Cornell University where she served as a civil rights project coordinator from 1964 to 1965.
-The cause of her joining all of these civil rights groups was the lynching of Emmitt Till.
+One of the reasons for her joining all of these civil rights groups was the lynching of Emmitt Till.
 Her hatred toward whites became a force within the civil rights struggle.
 In the end, she broke away from the movement due to her mixed feelings about northern whites and doubts about the direction of black liberation.
 (Black Writers 410).

-In conclusion, Moody wrote Mr. Death (short-stories, 1975).
+Moody wrote Mr. Death (short-stories, 1975).
 She was married to Austin Stratus but divorced him in March 9, 1967.
 They have one child named Sascha.
-Currently, Moody lives in New York and grants no interviews nor does she do public appearances.
+Moody moved to New York and granted no interviews and made no public appearances.
+Later, she moved back to Gloster, Mississippi, where her sister Adline Moody and her son Sascha also lived.
+Moody died in her sleep on February 5, 20015. at the age of 74.
+She had been suffering from dementia.

 by Carrie Starks (SHS)